lsinfo3/lora_energy_sim/README.md

 - gateway_placement_logs.zip: This describes the second use-case.

 Extracting these ZIP-files grants access to the transmission logs used in the evaluation of the original paper.

+A script is also provided to calculate the time on air for different payloads and spreading factors as "get_toas_for_cr_sf.py".